-Committee ensure consistent and correct application of procurement practices.
+The Procurement Committee ensure consistent and correct application of procurement practices.

-B.1.4 Key functions
+B.1.5 Key functions

-In accordance to Solvency II Directive, ERGO has in place the following four key functions:
+In accordance with the Solvency II Directive, ERGO has the following four key functions:

 - Actuarial function

 - Compliance function

-- · Internal audit function
+- Internal audit function

-- · Risk Management function
+- Risk Management function

 Key functions are incorporated into the organizational structure in a way which ensures that each function is free from influences that may compromise the function's ability to undertake its duties in an objective, fair and independent manner.
-All key functions also satisfy a range of requirements, such as fulfilling the "fit and proper" requirements, comply with certain reporting and remuneration requirements.
+All key functions also satisfy a range of requirements, such as fulfilling the "fit and proper" requirements, compling with certain reporting and remuneration requirements.